 The panel featured Nichole Splinter, LVMPD captain of the Internal Oversight and Constitutional Policing Bureau, Melissa Piasecki, professor of psychiatry at University of Nevada - Reno, Nissa Tzun, co-founder and editor-in-chief of Forced Trajectory Project, and Korey Tillman of Mass Liberation Project, a Sociology doctoral candidate studying the institution of policing.
 The panel was moderated by Addie C. Rolnick, a professor of law at the UNLV William S. Boyd School of Law.

-Roughly sixty attendees listened to the one hundred-minute panel inside the Mob Museum’s Historic Courtroom.
+Roughly 60 attendees listened to the 100 minute panel inside the Mob Museum’s Historic Courtroom.
 Among the guests were family members of police homicide victims and survivors of police brutality.
 The impacted group had a front pew reserved for them by the program.
 Alma Chavez is the mother of Rafael Olivas, 23, who was shot and killed by LVMPD in 2011 after Chavez called the crisis intervention team for help with Olivas who was suffering a mental breakdown.
-Terry Rogaczewski was under the influence of his prescribed sleeping medication Ambien, which is known to cause active sleep walking and odd behavior, when he was shot 3 times by two LVMPD officers in 2012.
-Petra Wilson is the widow of Rex Wilson, a US veteran and member of the Oglala Lakota Tribe, who was homeless at the time he was killed by LVMPD in 2016 due to a long battle with addiction and mental health issues.
+Terry Rogaczewski was under the influence of his prescribed sleeping medication Ambien, which is known to cause active sleep walking and odd behavior, when he was shot three times by two LVMPD officers in 2012.
+Petra Wilson is the widow of Rex Wilson, a US veteran and member of the Oglala Lakota Tribe, who was homeless (due to a long battle with addiction and mental health issues) at the time he was killed by LVMPD in 2016.
 Kimberly Neske is the mother of James Neske who recently died in Clark County Detention Center.

 Addie Rolnick, professor of law at UNLV William S. Boyd School of Law moderated the panel.
 November 12, 2019, Las Vegas, NV.
 Photo by Eduardo Rossal-Cabrera